-

 Swansea City

-A tall, hard working midfielder Owain will be remembered by Bangor fans for his wholehearted and composed displays in more than a hundred first team appearances for the Farrar Road club.
+A tall, hard working midfielder Owain Tudor Jones will be remembered by Bangor fans for his wholehearted and composed displays in more than a hundred first team appearances for the Farrar Road club.

 Huw McAuley